Intellectual Property: Definition, Example and Related Terms

 Example(s)

-A creative agency designs a new logo for a client.
+Scenario Description A creative agency designs a new logo for a client.
 The contract should specify that the creative agency holds the trademark rights to the logo unless transferred to the client.
 This ensures that the agency retains control over the use of the logo until an agreement is reached.
+A tech startup invents a new piece of software.
+The company patents the software to prevent other businesses from copying or using the unique coding method.
+This patent provides the startup with a competitive advantage in the technology market.